-Suite 5, Tower Hill House Le Bordage St. Peter Port, Island of Guernsey, GY1 3QT
+Hirzel House, Smith Street, St. Peter Port, Island of Guernsey, GY1 2NG

-Amdocs, Inc.

-1390 Timberlake Manor Parkway, Chesterfield, Missouri 63017 (Address of principal executive offices)
+Amdocs, Inc. 1390 Timberlake Manor Parkway, Chesterfield, Missouri 63017

-(Address of principal executive offices) ndicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F: FORM 20-F $\ \Box$ FORM 40-F $\ \Box$ ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): \Box ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7): ndicate by check mark whether the registrant by furnishing the information contained in this form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934: YES □ NO ☑ f "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b): 82-
+(Address of principal executive offices)

+Indicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F:

+FORM 20-F 🗹 FORM 40-F 🗆

+Indicate by check mark if the registrant is submitting the Form 6-K in paper is permitted by Regulation S-T Rule 101(b)(1):

+Indicate by check mark if the registrant is submitting the Form 6-K in paper is permitted by Regulation S-T Rule 101(b)(7):

+Indicate by check mark whether the registrant by furnishing the information contained in this form is also thereby furnishing the information to the Commission pursuant to Rune 12g3-2(b) under the Securities Exchange Act of 1934:

+YES \Box NO \square

+If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b): 82- amdocs

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON THURSDAY, JANUARY 31, 2013
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON THURSDAY, JANUARY 30, 2014